jvanz/jvanz.github.io-src/content/git_partial_commit.md

 Stage this hunk [y,n,q,a,d,/,s,e,?]?
 ```

-As you can see git shows each hunk and ask the user for what should be done with it.
+As can be seen, git shows each hunk and asks the user for what should be done with it.
 The options are: [y,n,q,a,d,/,s,e,?].
-To see a help text type `?` and press enter.
-The following help text shall be show:
+To see help text, type `?`.
+The following text shall be shown:

 ```
 y - stage this hunk